openscope/openscope/documentation/airport-guides/egnm.md

 Today the airport is privately owned, seeking further expansion.
 It is base to low-cost airline Jet2.com, Ryanair and seasonally TUI Airways.
 Previously Monarch had a base here before its demise in October 2017.
 There is a Multiflight hangar, which provides various aviation services and facilities.

+Leeds Bradford has a relatively short runway meaning that backtrack for departure is available, however it is not common that aircraft depart directly from D1 or A1.

 ### Statistics
 3,612,117 passengers in 2015-2016
 44,304 aircraft movement in 2015-2016